raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/02-OpenAI/README.md

 - Use the POST method on the URL (add /query at the end): `https://<ID>.lambda-url.<region>.on.aws/query`

-- Request body:
+- Request body in form-data:
    - `user_id`: <use the same user_id as the folder name created in folder s3://<bucket-name>/uploaded_files/>
    - `deployment_id`: <use the same deployment_id as the folder name created in folder s3://<bucket-name>/uploaded_files/<user_id>/>
    - `question`: <ask query related to PDFs in S3 bucket>
    - `prompt`: You are given a paragraph and a query.
 You need to answer the query on the basis of paragraph.
-If the answer is not contained within the text below, say Sorry, I don'\''t know.
+If the answer is not contained within the text below, say Sorry, I don't know.
 Please try again.
 P:{documents} Q: {query} A:
    - Example:
         ```
         user_id: user-1234
         deployment_id: dep-1234
-        question:
+        question: what are Some of the key elements of focus group research?
         prompt: You are given a paragraph and a query.
 You need to answer the query on the basis of paragraph.
-If the answer is not contained within the text below, say Sorry, I don'\''t know.
+If the answer is not contained within the text below, say Sorry, I don't know.
 Please try again.
 P:{documents} Q: {query} A:
         ```

 - Click on Send and wait for the API response.